Canadian Bacon Bowls

 Instructions

-- 1Combine egg whites, eggs, cottage cheese, salt, and pepper
+- 3In a large bowl, whisk together the liquid egg whites, large eggs, cottage cheese, salt, and pepper until fully combined and smooth.

 Nutrition — Per Serving